Subscribe for updates

 Instructions

-• I ran my jars through the sterilize option on my dishwasher.
+- Sterilize your jars and lids.
 If you don't have a dishwasher just clean them with hot soapy water as best you can.
 You want your jars to be really clean to avoid any bacteria that might get in.

-• Also add your lids and rings to a pot and simmer until ready to use.
+- Add your lids and rings to a small pot and simmer on low until ready to use.

-• I removed the little bit of red next to the pit...and sliced my peaches into 1/4 inch slices.
+- Then take your peaches, slice in half and remove the pits.
+Note: I prefer to remove the little bit of red next to the pit and slice my peaches into 1/4 inch slices

-• Then add them to the jar.I always stuff as many peaches as I can get in there until I get to the threads of the jar top.
+- Then add the peaches to the jars.
+Stuff as many peaches as you can get in there until your peaches reach just below the rings of the jars.

-• To the jars: Add first one teaspoon of lemon juice to preserve color.
+- Add one teaspoon of lemon juice to each jar to preserve color.

-• Then in a separate bowl you take 7 cups of warm water and mix in 1/3 cup of honey.
-I love this picture.
-It's artsy-fartsy.
+- Then in a separate bowl take 7 cups of warm water and mix in 1/3 cup of honey.
+Mix until combined.

-• Pour the honey water combo into your jars leaving about 1/2 inch of headroom.
-I would also jiggle the jar to release any pockets of air.
+- Pour the honey water into your jars leaving about 1/2 inch of headroom.
+I would also jiggle the jar to release any pockets of air or use a canning tool to remove air.

-• Next add the lids and rings to the top of the jars.
-You can use a fork to get the lids out of the simmering water or one of those cool canning magnets.
-Don't screw on the rings too tight.
-Place the jars into your canner and make sure there is 1 inch of water above the tops of the jars.
-Once the water is boiling boil your jars for 15-20 minutes.
+- Place the jars into your canner and make sure there is 1 inch of water above the tops of the jars.
+Once the water is boiling, boil your jars for 15-20 minutes.
 The canning manuals will tell you to cook them for 20-25 minutes but I choose to do it for 15 minutes.

-• After the time is up remove the jars on a towel to cool.
+- After the time is up remove the jars, sitting them upright onto to a towel to cool.
 Make sure to not have the jars touch each other.
 And do not touch them or mess with them as this can mess up the processing as well.
 The lids will "pop" as they cool.
-I love hearing that sound...
+I love hearing that sound…it's the best!

 Nutrition